We all know that the internet has made it increasingly possible for anyone to earn money online.

 Step #6: Create a Sellfy store to sell information products online

-But, why Sellfy?
+So, why Sellfy?

 Sellfy was specifically designed for creators who hate complexity but want results.
 If you’re looking for an affordable all-in-one eCommerce solution that is mobile-friendly, Sellfy’s your answer.
 The best part?
 Receiving payments immediately after purchase.
 Yes, you’ll literally get paid the moment a customer has purchased a product from you.